 Applying to the program

-Please visit the Apply page where an application will be sent to you.
-If you are not familiar with our program please watch the short video describing what we do and who we try to support before applying (thanks!).
+Please visit the Apply page.
+Most students drop by our office (Room 4330) to fill out an application form.
+We will also have an online application form available about one week before classes start.
+Please watch the short video describing what we do and who we try to support before applying (thanks!).

 Please visit the UW Covid-19 Response page for updates, testing, tracing, dorm, dining, and academic impacts, health and safety issues, and other important information.